 It gets a little crazier to think about when you convert it to miles per hour.
 Some stock Nerf guns can shoot at the same speed you drive on a highway.

-16. The fastest firing Nerf gun can shoot 5 darts per second
+16. The fastest-firing Nerf gun can shoot seven darts per second

-How fast can you pick up darts, because it will take way more time to do that than fire them with this gun.
-The fastest-firing Nerf blaster, out of the box, currently is the Nerf N-Strike Elite HyperFire.
+How fast can you pick up darts?
+I’m only asking because it will likely take way more time to do that than fire them with this gun.
+The fastest-firing Nerf blaster, out of the box, was the Nerf N-Strike Elite HyperFire.

 17. Nerf foam is highly engineered